tropy/tropy-plugin-archive/README.md

 ## Configuration

 In the plugin preferences, the `Output` parameter needs to specify under which filename the archive will be saved.

+## Development

+Besides using libraries shipped with Tropy, this plugin includes an external dependency (node-archiver), and bundles it with `rollup`.
+To make a bundle build, run `npm run build` or `npm run watch` for continuous builds.